bazelbuild/bazel-blog/_posts/2019-09-19-intellij-bazel-sync.md

 For example, the [Java sync
 plugin](https://github.com/bazelbuild/intellij/blob/e40b6ce4e7552fbbbc63debe5bee769100744fe1/java/src/com/google/idea/blaze/java/sync/BlazeJavaSyncPlugin.java)
-further processes `jdeps` files generated in the `intellij-resolve-java` output group for dependency analysis, and also setting up the right JDK and source roots for the IntelliJ project structure.
+further processes generated `jdeps` files from the `intellij-resolve-java` output group for dependency analysis, and also sets up the right JDK and source roots for the IntelliJ project structure.

 When all sync plugins complete, the main sync process finishes and the project